Linaro/squad/doc/api.rst

 This API is only available to superusers at the moment.
 It allows to resubmit CI test jobs using Backend's implementation.

+By default, the original test job object's results are kept in, but there's a project setting named `CI_DELETE_RESULTS_RESUBMITTED_JOBS` that tells SQUAD to remove all results from the resubmitted job.

 forceresubmit
 ~~~~~~~~~~~~~